SimileDude/portfolio/README.md

-# WELCOME TO MY PORTFOLIO
+# WELCOME

-This is the repo for my personal portfolio site of most recent work.
+This is the code repo for [ashkherad.com](https://ashkherad.com), my personal portfolio site.

 I have left this code here for review by hiring managers, recruiters, etc.

-## About Me
+You can visit the site to see my most recent work.

-Aside from some freelance work, I’m currently seeking a full-time role.
+## Let's chat

-Contact me if you’d like to chat: ashkherad(at)gmail.com.
+Email me if you'd like to chat or review my resume: ashkherad(at)gmail.com.